agogodavid/classdemo/README.md

 # classdemo
-This is a demo repository being used to show students in IS6812 how to get setup on Github.
+This is a demo repository being used to show students in IS6812 how to get setup on Github.<br>
 Current Semester: Fall 2024